-- 0.1 The following regulations shall be altered only by the General Assembly upon recommendations of the Qualification Commission (QC).
+- 0.1 The following regulations shall be altered by the General Assembly upon recommendation of the Qualification Commission (QC).
 Any such changes shall come into effect on 1st July of the year following the decision by the General Assembly.
 For tournaments, such changes will apply to those starting on or after that date. - 0.2 The tournaments to be rated shall be pre-registered by the federation that will be responsible for the submission of results and rating fees.
-The tournament and its playing schedule must be registered one week before the tournament starts.
+The tournament and its playing schedule must be registered three days before the tournament starts.
 The QC Chairman may refuse to register a tournament.
-He may also allow a tournament to be rated even though it has been registered less than one week before the tournament starts.
+He may also allow a tournament to be rated even though it has been registered less than three days before the tournament starts.
 Tournaments where norms will be available must be registered 30 days in advance. - 0.3 All arbiters of a FIDE rated tournament shall be licensed otherwise the tournament shall not be rated. - 0.4 Tournament reports for all official FIDE and Continental events must be submitted and shall be rated.
 The Chief Arbiter is responsible for the results submitted. - 0.5 FIDE reserves the right not to rate a specific tournament.
-The organiser of the tournament has the right to appeal to the QC.
-Such an appeal must be made within 7 days of communicating the decision. - 0.6 The rating floor referred to in the following text is the minimum rating to be published.
-From 1.7.2012, the floor is 1000.
+The organizer of the tournament has the right to appeal to the QC.
+Such an appeal must be made within seven days of communicating the decision.